dendrodocs/workshops/part1/dotnet/README.md

 Welcome to the first part of the DendroDocs workshop for .NET, where you’ll get hands-on with Roslyn, officially known as the *[.NET Compiler Platform SDK](https://learn.microsoft.com/dotnet/csharp/roslyn-sdk/?wt.mc_id=AZ-MVP-5004268)*.

+Roslyn can help improve code quality, generate reports, and most importantly, automate documentation, making it invaluable for developers looking to deepen their code analysis capabilities.

 This part is designed to help you understand how to leverage Roslyn to analyze the structure of .NET codebases, parse syntax trees, and build custom analysis tools.
 While this part is optional for those familiar with Roslyn, it provides valuable insights into the platform that can make later sections easier to navigate.

 For newcomers, each chapter in this section will progressively deepen your understanding of Roslyn, allowing you to explore its potential for code analysis and documentation generation.
-Each chapter also includes optional, “awesomesauce” challenges that can help you test your knowledge, along with solutions for reference.
+Each chapter also includes optional, “Awesomesauce” challenges that can help you test your knowledge, along with solutions for reference.

 ## Workshop Outline